Heroin Addiction Recovery Center

 Medically monitored detox from heroin has come a long way in recent years.
 Researchers have discovered several drugs which can mitigate the pain of withdrawal and even act to reduce cravings.
 Commonly prescribed drugs for heroin withdrawal, including buprenorphine, methadone, or naltrexone.
 These drugs act primarily by suppressing cravings, allowing the addict to complete the detox process without relapsing.

 Physical/Mental Difficulty of Recovery

 Heroin recovery is extremely difficult.
 The reasons for this are manifold but stem primarily from the extreme discomfort associated with the withdrawal and the intensity of a heroin high.
 For years after their first “high”, heroin addicts can still recall, with startling clarity, their first euphoric heroin experience.

 Recovery from heroin addiction, therefore, is a long and challenging process.
 In this time, they may need the assistance of maintenance therapy, i.e. medically supervised administration of drugs like Suboxone or methadone.
 They may also need therapy or 12-step assistance to work through many of the underlying psychological triggers or trauma which can lead to relapse if left untreated.
 Typically the highest rates of successful recovery from heroin are the result of a comprehensive plan put together by medical professionals and other recovered addicts.

 If your loved one struggles with addiction issues, they need professional help to ensure permanent addiction recovery.
-The Southeast Florida Women’s Rehab addiction recovery program employs experienced and well-educated therapists and counselors to make sure that drug addiction is a thing of the past.
-Teen Challenge of Southeast Florida offers a complete course of addiction treatment, including an extensive Aftercare Program to protect against relapse.
+The Southeast Florida Women’s Rehab addiction recovery center employs experienced and well-educated therapists and counselors to make sure that drug addiction is a thing of the past.
+Our Teen Challenge Florida addiction recovery center offers a complete course of addiction treatment, including an extensive Aftercare Program to protect against relapse.
 Contact us today!